PCB Assembly Graphic

 rapid prototyping machine

-Rapid prototyping has become an invaluable tool for companies looking to accelerate development and quickly bring new products to market.
+Rapid prototyping has become an invaluable tool for companies looking to accelerate prototype development and quickly bring new products to market.
 In technology, manufacturing, and consumer goods, getting products to customers ahead of the competition is critical.
-This area is where leveraging rapid prototyping during the design phase can provide significant advantages.

 Rapid prototyping refers to a range of additive manufacturing techniques that quickly fabricate a scale model of a physical part or assembly using three-dimensional computer-aided design (CAD) data.
 In rapid prototyping, prototype models are constructed by adding material layer-by-layer using 3D printing or additive manufacturing technologies.